frederikgramkortegaard/sanitara/README.md

 developed a model using sklearn to predict how child-friendly a website will be, based on its url.

 To do this, we're using an sklearn model - the SGD classifier.
 We trained it on ~200.000 labeled domain names.\
-Here are the metrics for our current model:
+Here are the information and metrics for our current model:

 #### Dataset: